Riskyinformation/Riskyinformation/README.md

 ## 🎓 Education & Certifications

-Bachelor’s in Computer Science, specialized in Information Security.
+I am working on a Bachelor’s in Computer Science, specialized in Information Security.
-Certified Information Systems Security Professional (CISSP).
-Offensive Security Certified Professional (OSCP).

 ## 💡 Passion Projects
 Volunteer mentor for aspiring cybersecurity professionals.